Xeroxxhah/B1k1/README.md

 - "gd_sk_path" = "Path of Creddentails.json, which was obtained from the authentication process"

+- "timeout" = "Request timeout in mins" i.e "default is 10"

 ### Authentication for Google Drive
 please follow the steps in following document:[Authentication Guide](https://1drv.ms/b/s!Aumu-6oUf5yPkxJgMYXNqfdkitQw?e=9462B2)